 Stafford Loans (Subsidized and Unsubsidized) are available to students.
 The interest

-for first time Stafford Loan borrowers.
+will be processed for first time Stafford Loan borrowers.

 To apply for the Stafford Loan, students MUST complete the following: